-The Building Services Consulting Engineer should ensure that all break tanks, pressure vessels etc in the boiler room are properly insulated and located away from all wall vents and doors.
+(a) The Building Services Consulting Engineer should ensure that all break tanks, pressure vessels etc in the boiler room are properly insulated and located away from all wall vents and doors.

-9.4 PROVISION OF A BIOMASS HEATING PLANT:
+11.5 PROVISION OF A BIOMASS HEATING PLANT

-Biomass boilers can provide an efficient and renewable form of heating in schools.
+- (a) Biomass boilers can provide an efficient and renewable form of heating in schools.
 Research by the DoES has shown that biomass systems can require a significant amount of management input on site at times to ensure that they operate at optimum level and provide reliable heating to the school.
-This research indicated that this time input may not always be available in schools particularly schools where the Principal is a teaching principal or where there is limited caretaker engagement on site.

-To allow flexibility for a school to consider at construction stage or in the future either funding a biomass installation or sourcing renewable heating from an Energy Supply Company (ESCO) the issues below should be allowed for at the design stage.
+This research indicated that this time input may not always be available in schools particularly schools where the Principal is a teaching principal or where there is limited caretaker engagement on site. - (b) To allow flexibility for a school to consider at construction stage or in the future either funding a biomass installation or sourcing renewable heating from an Energy Supply Company (ESCO) the issues below should be allowed for at the design stage.
 If site constraints or the school location mitigate against the above this should be identified at pre-Stage 1.
 (An ESCO is a company that designs, finances and supplies, operates and maintains the heating plant and sells the heat to the school at a price that is cheaper than the schools fossil fuel options.)

-The boiler room should be located such that a packaged renewable energy plant and an associated storage facility can be located adjacent to the boiler house without causing any disruption to the school or needing any changes to the existing school access infrastructure.
+- (c) The boiler room should be located such that a packaged renewable energy plant and an associated storage facility can be located adjacent to the boiler house without causing any disruption to the school or needing any changes to the existing school access infrastructure.
 This area should be identified on all Stage 1 site plan drawings as well as on all subsequent site plan drawings.
 It should be kept sterile from the point of view of underground and over ground services.
 The sterile area required for a biomass boiler and fuel storage unit should be based on the size of the school's potential biomass base heating load and not the total heat losses for the school.
-Biomass boilers are at their most efficient when operating on full load all the time.

-A typical solution is generally based on containerised plant, which is a choice of a $4.5m \times 4.5m$ or $6m \times 6m$ storage area (dependent on boiler size and delivery frequencies) and a standard 6 or 12 metre container to house the heating plant and associated equipment.
+Biomass boilers are at their most efficient when operating on full load all the time. - (d) A typical solution is generally based on containerised plant, which is a choice of a 4.5m x 4.5m or 6m x 6m storage area (dependent on boiler size and delivery frequencies) and a standard 6m or 12m container to house the heating plant and associated equipment. - (e) By way of guidance the following should be considered:

-School base heating load KW Area [] (Width x Length) Up to 100 kW 4.5m x 4.5m storage (60m 3) plus 6 m container 100 - 200kW 6m x 6m storage (100m 3) plus 6.1 m container 200 - 300kW 6m x 6m storage (100m 3) plus 12.19 m container 300kW 6m x 6m storage (100m 3) plus 12.2m (container) but also based on plant dimensions requirements
+SCHOOL BASE HEATING LOAD KW AREA (WIDTH X LENGTH) Uр то 100 кW 4.5m x 4.5m storage (60m 3) plus 6 m container 100 - 200 кW 6m x 6m storage (100m 3) plus 6.1 m container 200 - 300 кW 6m x 6m storage (100m 3) plus 12.19 m container 300ĸW 6m x 6m storage (100m 3) plus 12.2m (container) but also based on plant dimensions requirements